Peer Assessment

 Peer assessment can:

-• Allow students to understand better what the assignment entails, and the level of performance/quality/work expected, which leads to a self-assessment and improvement of own work.
+• Allow students to understand the scope of the assignment, the level of performance/quality of work expected which leads to self-assessment and improvement of their own work.

 • Enable peers to identify mistakes and provide suggestions for improvement when rubrics are used.